Guidance

 Trainee graders are those learning to grade who have not passed the diploma unit Detect Retinal Disease and Classify Diabetic Retinopathy.
 All new graders must complete and pass this unit before they undertake unsupervised grading.
 They must also complete the diploma for health screeners within 2 years of initial registration.

 Trainee graders can only grade ‘live’ on DES software in a supervised capacity.
 To gain the appropriate grading experience required for the unit they should be overseen by a senior grader in their learning environment.
-Trainee graders must not complete any live grading within DES software for a ‘live’ patient until this unit is completed and the clinical lead is satisfied that the trainee is fully competent.
+Trainee graders must not independently complete any live grading within DES software for a ‘live’ patient until this unit is completed and the clinical lead is satisfied that the trainee is fully competent.

 A learning outcome for the grading unit requires learners to evidence that they have assessed 200 image grades to a satisfactory standard and achieved satisfactory scores (minimum of 80% specificity and sensitivity) in 3 live monthly test sets as a trainee grader or fully observed and supervised training sets.
-This is to ensure trainee graders have been given the appropriate level of supervision, oversight and training essential to complete the learning outcome.
+This is to ensure trainee graders have been given the appropriate level of supervision, oversight, and training essential to complete the learning outcome.

 DES providers should determine the best way to enable access to the appropriate number of supervised grades using existing educational resources, image libraries, test and training and grading software.
 Local services can determine if an image set constitutes 1 or 2 grades depending on each individual learner and training resources.
 An inter-grader agreement or Cohen’s Kappa is not required as assessment evidence.